camerondurham/camerondurham/README.md

 # hi there, i'm cam

 - Background: [USC Viterbi](https://viterbischool.usc.edu/) in Computer Science
-- Work: backend/distributed systems at Amazon, listing platform data ingestion and precompute
+- Work: Amazon backend/distributed systems for listing platform data ingestion and precompute
 - Pronouns: [they/them/theirs](https://pronoun.is/they/.../themselves) and [he/him/his](https://pronoun.is/he/.../himself)
 - Learning: `.rs`, `.go`, and `.ts` but will always like `.cpp`
 - Interests: I like containers, distributed systems and compilers